SillyTavern/SillyTavern-Docs/Usage/API_Connections/Scale.md

 ## Credits

-Implementation and documentation are inspired by the work of [khanon](https://github.com/khanonners): <https://github.com/khanonners/TavernAIScale>
+Implementation and documentation are inspired by the work of khanon on TavernAIScale.